America’s First Black Female Combat Pilot; Former Marine & Cop;

 One Mission – One Goal – One Team

 Gutsy Leaders create Gutsy Teams that make Gutsy Moves.
-Be proactive – not reactive; that’s how the best organizations create the future.
-It begins by summoning the courage to change tactics and align.
-Drawing on a distinguished career as a U.S. Marine combat helicopter pilot, Vernice “FlyGirl” Armour unloads valuable lessons learned under the most stressful of circumstances – about leadership, teamwork, resilience, communication, execution, and building a culture of unshakable trust.Read More >
+They’re proactive – not reactive; and create the future by summoning the courage to adapt and align.
+Drawing on her trailblazing career as a U.S. Marine combat helicopter pilot, Vernice “FlyGirl” Armour unloads valuable lessons learned under the most stressful of circumstances – about leadership, teamwork, resilience, communication, execution, and building a culture of unshakable trust.Read More >

 Who Needs a Runway?
 Take Off From Where You Are

-Helicopter pilots can spring into action from where they are.
+Helicopter pilots spring into action from where they are.
 They don’t need a runway.
-Being nimble gives them an incredible edge in battle.
-Vernice “FlyGirl” Armour thinks this metaphor is perfect for uncertain times where speed and agility are survival skills.
-FlyGirl not only fires up an audience – in-person and virtually – with her energy and memorable stories, she punctuates hard-learned lessons with tactics that can be used to quickly adapt to the forces of change impacting your organization.Read More >
+It’s their edge in battle.
+Marine chopper pilot Vernice “FlyGirl” Armour believes this metaphor is perfect for uncertain times where speed and agility are survival skills.
+FlyGirl fires up audiences with her energy and storytelling – relating hard-learned lessons with tactics for quickly adapting to the forces of change.
+This presentation is perfect for audiences navigating uncertainty or looking to accomplish audacious goals.Read More >

 Get Gutsy – Harness a Breakthrough Mindset